NakulSingh156/NakulSingh156.github.io/_posts/2026-06-22-coding-week-5.md

 ### Why not "just use an LLM"?

-A common critique I faced while building this was: *If the math gets it wrong, why not just pass it to an LLM to fix the output?*
+One thing I kept thinking about while building this was: *If the math gets it wrong, why not just pass it to an LLM to fix the output?*

 The answer is simple: LLMs are stochastic.
 If you ask an LLM to fix a mathematical ranking error, it just guesses the weights.
 We wanted a deterministic approach.
 By replacing LLM guesswork with a deterministic **Algebraic Margin Solver**, our architecture achieves: